Necessary and Sufficient Conditions for Optimal Control of Semilinear Stochastic Partial Differential Equations: Necessary Optimality Conditions

-\end{proposition} However, in the infinite dimensional case with an unbounded operator, one has to use a different class of test functions, which is why we can't directly apply the preceding proposition and generalize the proof from the finite dimensional case.
-Instead, in order to prove \Cref{gleqh}, we have to carry out the argument from the finite dimensional case by hand.
-In addition to dealing with technical difficulties already arising in the proof of the verification principle within the framework of viscosity solutions (see \cite{gozzi2005}), we have to perform a delicate regularity analysis due to the unbounded term in the state equation \eqref{stateequation}.
+\begin{remark} The proof of Proposition \ref{testfunction} in the infinite dimensional case follows along the same lines as in the finite dimensional case, see \cite[Proposition 2.1]{chen2022}.
+However, in the theory of $B$-continuous viscosity solutions for equations involving unbounded operators, test functions are of the form $\psi=\varphi +h(t,\|x\|_{L^2(\Lambda)})$ with additional assumptions imposed on $\varphi$ and $h$.
+In particular, $\Delta D\varphi$ is required to be continuous, see Definition \ref{testfunctiondefinition} below.
+If $p$ is not in the domain of the Laplace operator, equation \eqref{testfunctionproperty} cannot be satisfied for such a test function.
+Therefore, in the proof of Corollary \ref{gleqh}, we cannot apply Proposition \ref{testfunction} to obtain a test function in the sense of Definition \ref{testfunctiondefinition}.
+Instead, we have to carry out the argument from the finite dimensional case by hand.
+In addition to dealing with technical difficulties already arising in the proof of the verification theorem within the framework of viscosity solutions (see \cite{gozzi2005}), we have to perform a delicate regularity analysis due to the unbounded operator in the state equation \eqref{stateequation}. \end{remark}